RnodeC/RnodeC.keepalived/README.md

 rnodec.nodestrap
 =========

-This ansible role sets up keepalived
+This ansible role sets up keepalived, which shares a vip across a cluster of servers.

 Requirements
 ------------

-Three linux servers
+Three linux servers.

 Role Variables
 --------------